Amish Cinnamon Sweet Bread Recipe

 Why Ferment for 10 Days?

 We need to begin with the starter recipe but first let me point out that you can indeed make this Cinnamon Bread without the starter and 10 day process.
 However you won’t have sour dough if you do it that way.
-Fermenting is one of the ways this homemade bread gets it’s memorable flavor.
+Fermenting creates sour dough and is one of the ways this homemade bread gets it’s memorable flavor.

 The Starter is freezer friendly.
 I recommend freezing on Day 1.
 Be sure to write on the outside of the bag ‘Day One’ and the date so you can remember how long it’s been frozen.
 You will thaw at room temperature and begin the process again.
 I have heard this recipe is good in the freezer for years but I have not personally tested that theory.
 I’d probably keep it no more than one year.